-The licensed nurses, doctors, and pharmacist provide a wide range of professional health care services to the UHCL student population.
-They are dedicated to promoting good health and providing short-term medical treatment to any student who becomes ill or injured.
+Licensed nurses, doctors and pharmacists provide a wide range of professional health care services to the UHCL student population.
+We are dedicated to promoting good health and providing short-term medical treatment to any student who becomes ill or injured.

 Health Services includes both women's health care and general medical clinics, complete laboratory services and a limited pharmacy.
 Students may receive flu shots, immunizations, TB screening and routine injections.
 Nurses are readily available to address any health questions or concerns.
-Nursing visits do not require appointments, but please call before entering the clinic.
+Nursing visits do not require appointments; however, we do ask that you call before entering the clinic.
 Health Services also provides prevention programs including screenings and health education.
-Physician examinations are also available by appointment only.
+Physician examinations are also available by appointment.

-Enrolled undergraduate students with six or more credit hours, or graduate students enrolled in three or more credit hours, are eligible for student health insurance coverage within the posted open enrollment period.
-Literature detailing the approved student health insurance plan is available at the Health Services clinic and on the website page.
-International students are required to have health insurance and are charged automatically at the beginning of each semester.
-International students may have this insurance requirement waived if documented proof of an appropriate, alternative health insurance plan is provided by the AHP Student Health Insurance Company online (See Health Services Webpage for more information).
+Enrolled undergraduate students with six or more credit hours, or graduate students enrolled in three or more credit hours are eligible for student health insurance coverage within the posted open enrollment period.
+Literature detailing the approved student health insurance plan is available at the Health Services clinic and on the UHCL website page.
+International students are required to have health insurance, and are charged automatically at the beginning of each semester.
+International students may have this insurance requirement waived if documented proof of an appropriate, alternative health insurance plan is provided by the AHP Student Health Insurance Company online (see Health Services webpage for details).